balanced/balanced-docs/overview/rev1/guides/debits.rst

        -d "description=Some descriptive text for the debit in the dashboard"

 .. note::
-  :header_class: alert alert-tab
+  :header_class: alert alert-tab-yellow
-  :body_class: alert alert-green
+  :body_class: alert alert-yellow

   Bank accounts you wish to debit must first `be verified`_.